 Welcome to the official Fern G. Z. Carr website highlighting the work of this contemporary Canadian poet.
-A member of The League of Canadian Poets, Carr is a former lawyer, teacher and past Director/President of the local branch of the Society for the Prevention of Cruelty to Animals.
-She composes and translates poetry in five languages and has been published extensively world-wide from Finland to the Seychelles.
-Carr was deeply honoured to have had one of her poems selected by the Parliamentary Poet Laureate as Poem of the Month for Canada.
-That link, sample poems, reviews and other information follow.
+A Full Member of The League of Canadian Poets, Carr is the President of Project Literacy Kelowna Society, a former lawyer, teacher and past President of the local branch of the Society for the Prevention of Cruelty to Animals.
+She composes and translates poetry in six languages including Mandarin Chinese.
+Her poetry has been published extensively worldwide from Finland to Mauritius.
+Carr is deeply honoured to have one of her poems currently orbiting the planet Mars aboard NASA's MAVEN spacecraft.

 Carr's poem, "I Am", selected by the Parliamentary Poet Laureate as Poem of the Month for Canada